The texture of rice is vital to how the consumer perceives the quality of the product.

 Software

-VectorPro software controls the Texture Analyzer to apply the forces on the test sample, acquires the data and automatically calculates the results which correlate to the correct sensory qualities.
+VectorPro software controls the Texture Analyzer to apply the forces on the test sample, acquires the data and automatically calculates the results which correlate to the correct mechanical sensory qualities.
 The food scientist can examine the graph of force vs displacement and assign peak, average, areas and other values to texture property calculations.

 Firmness